 In addition, there are a handful of small but very useful tools baked into the Plus500 trading platform.
-To start, you can easily set up price alerts.
+To start, you can set up price alerts.
 These can be created for specific price thresholds or based on percent change.
 Alerts can be sent by email or SMS, or they can be pushed to your smartphone if you have the Plus500 mobile app installed.

 The platform also has a handy Traders’ Sentiments tool built-in.
-This shows you the percentage of investors on Plus500 buying an asset versus selling it, giving you a quick gauge of whether other traders think the asset will rise or fall in price.
+This shows you the percentage of investors on Plus500 buying an asset versus selling it, giving you a gauge of whether other traders think the asset will rise or fall in price.
 If you find this metric helpful, you can even use it as the basis for setting alerts.

 When it comes to placing an order, Plus500 covers all the essential order types.
-You can create market, limit, stop loss, and trailing stop orders.
+You can create a market, limit, stop loss, and trailing stop orders.
 While there are no complex order arrangements – like one cancels the other orders – the addition of guaranteed stop loss orders is a huge benefit for risk-averse traders.

 After your portfolio is set up, you can clearly monitor your current holdings within the platform.
 Plus500 also does a nice job of displaying the results of every trade, including clearly laying out how much you paid in fees and what those fees were for.